The second set of pulsar discoveries by CHIME/FRB/Pulsar: 14 Rotating Radio Transients and 7 pulsars: CHIME/Pulsar Observations and the CHIME/Pulsar Single-pulse Pipeline

 CHIME/Pulsar observes on a probability based schedule, depending on the current observing load \citep{CHIME_Pulsar_2020}.
 This ensures that new candidates can be observed even in over-subscribed sky regions.
 One benefit of observing with CHIME/Pulsar is that it has higher sensitivity than CHIME/FRB due to coherent dedispersion, greater time resolution and the ability to track the source over the transit.
 Furthermore, as we do not collect intensity data from CHIME/FRB we require a detection from CHIME/Pulsar to claim a new pulsar discovery.
 A complete list of published and unpublished pulsars is available on the CHIME/FRB Galactic sources webpage \footnote{https://www.chime-frb.ca/galactic}.

 With CHIME/Pulsar, we always initially take search-mode data for every pulsar candidate.
-This is quickly changed to fold-mode if we have identified that a candidate is a pulsar; otherwise, for example for RRATs, we continue to take search-mode observations.
+This is quickly changed to fold-mode after a candidate is confirmed to be a pulsar and the period is determined; otherwise, for example for RRATs, we continue to take search-mode observations.